dandersonw/ai2-blog-post/es-plugin/post.md

 RankLib normally evaluates models sort of as an interpreter - it has the model parameters in a data structure and traverses the data structure.
 In order to improve the performance of evaluating models in production we compiled RankLib regression trees to Java code.
-We distribute these in the plugin binary and call them out by classname.
+We distribute these in the plugin binary and then call them out by classname.

 Calling to a compiled model: